-I would like to understand more about construction
+I would like to understand more about construction impacts and further consultation

 It will link people with more services, businesses, education and medical facilities

 Stations should be fully accessible

 Have your say

 This document is a summary of the Westmead to The Bays and Sydney CBD Environmental Impact Statement (the Environmental Impact Statement).
 Sydney Metro is making the Environmental Impact Statement and supporting materials as easy to access as possible.